SCOPE OF THIS CHAPTER

 Circumstances about which the lead Social Worker should be informed include inability to gain access to a child who is subject to a Child Protection Plan, for whatever reasons, on 2 consecutive home visits (the second attempted visit being in close succession of the first attempt).

 If members are concerned that there are difficulties implementing the protection plan arising from disagreement amongst professional agencies or a Core Group member not carrying out agreed responsibilities this must be addressed by:

 - Second, if required, involvement of respective managers / child protection advisers (e.g. Child Protection Manager for local authority Children's Social Care, Designated / Named Safeguarding Children Doctor / Nurse, Teacher or Police DCI);

-- Thirdly, if the situation remains unresolved refer to the Derby and Derbyshire Escalation Policy and Process (see Documents Library, Guidance Documents Section).
+- Thirdly, if the situation remains unresolved refer to the Derby and Derbyshire Multi Agency Dispute Resolution and Escalation Policy (see Documents Library, Guidance Documents Section).
 In addition, professionals in Derbyshire should refer to the Child Protection Conference Professional Dissent and Escalation Process.